derwaldgeist-test/meteor-cordova-dependency/README.md

 This one is hard to track down, because it is not obvious what is happening here.
 It took a whole working day to find out where this ominous `cordova-plugin-compat` plugin is actually coming from.
 Here's the explanation:

 - `percolate:safe-reload` defines a dependency on `cordova-plugin-file`.
-But the plugin author forgot to state an explicit version for the dependency.
-- If `percolate:safe-reload` happens to be loaded before any other reference to `cordova-plugin-file` can be found, it downloads version 4.3.1 of `cordova-plugin-file`.
+This downloads version 4.3.1 of `cordova-plugin-file`.
 This version has a dependency on 'cordova-plugin-compat'.
-So this plugin is downloaded as well.
-- As part of the ongoing build process, Meteor (or Cordova) has a hard-coded dependency on `cordova-plugin-file-transfer`.
-This plugin defines an explicit dependency on `cordova-plugin-file` for version >=2.0.0\.
-This causes Meteor to download the `cordova-plugin-file` plugin once again and overwrites its 4.3.1 version with a 2.1.0 version (this version can be found on disk after the build process).
+- As part of the ongoing build process, Meteor seems to pin down the version of this plugin down to 2.1.0\.
+This version will be downloaded later and overwrites the 4.3.1 version (and can actually be found on disk after the build process).
 - Version 2.1.0 does not contain a dependency on `cordova-plugin-compat`.
 But the files `android.json` and `ios.json` still list it as a dependency, causing the build to break.

-At first sight, one could think this only happens if a plugin author forgets to state an explicit version.
-The following sample shows that this is not the case.
+At first sight, I thought this happens because the author of `percolate:safe-reload` forgot to state an explicit version for `cordova-plugin-file`.
+But this does not matter.
+Even in a fork that sets the version to >= 2.1.0 the problem occurs.

 ## PayPal SDK sample